joeschlick/README-Generator/README.md

 ## Contributing:

+none

 ## Tests:

 To run tests run the following command:

 ```
+npm test
 ```

 ## Questions:

-If you have any questions about the repo, open an issue or contact [](undefined) directly at .
+If you have any questions about the repo, open an issue or contact [joeschlick](undefined) directly at schlickjoe@gmail.com.